Existing and Emerging Detection Methods for Botulinum Toxin

 Join the Department of Food Science and Nutrition for this seminar series event featuring guest speaker Catherine Rolfe, a staff fellow biologist at the United States Food and Drug Administration.

-neurotoxin (BoNT), one of the most potent toxins known.
+neurotoxin (BoNT), one of the most potent toxins.
 C. botulinum may produce BoNT under

 certain conditions if present in improperly processed food products and, if ingested, could lead to

 foodborne botulism.
-Incidence of botulism is low, but a high mortality rate may be associated with the
+The incidence of botulism is low, but a high mortality rate may be associated with the

 disease if appropriate treatment is not provided.
 Rapid detection of BoNT at low concentrations in

-food products is critical to identify any contaminations and prevention of potential outbreaks.
+food products is critical to identifying any contaminations and preventing of potential outbreaks.
 Recent

-developments in methods used for the detection of BoNT in relation to food safety will be discussed
+developments in methods used to detect BoNT in relation to food safety will be discussed

 and compared.